 the line-up of stories is limited to just two novelettes and a short.
 Two of the writers of those stories – Australians David Rome (real name David William Boutland) and Lee Harding – probably won't be terribly well known to most folk.
 But the third author most definitely will – as will, more than likely, his story, which is the issue's (untitled) cover feature, as painted by Brian Lewis.

 The Drowned World was J. G. Ballard's second novel.
 It's a post-apocalyptic tale set in a world where the polar ice-caps have melted, submerging the cities of Europe and North America in lagoons.
-It was published in hardback by Gollancz – under one of that publisher's famed yellow dustjackets, seen on the right there – in 1962... but that wasn't the first appearance of the story.
+It was published in hardback by Gollancz – under one of that publisher's famed yellow dustjackets, seen above – in 1962... but that wasn't the first appearance of the story.
 Because the truncated novelette version which appeared in the January/February 1962 issue of Science Fiction Adventures actually predates the expanded novel by some months.
 So this:

 is, in effect, the true first edition of The Drowned World.